CS581/CS581-S21/README.md

 * Apply the resolution algorithm to answer logical entailment queries
 * Summarize and critique bias and fairness definitions and solutions

+## Textbook

+No textbook is required.
+You might find Artificial Intelligence: A Modern Approach (http://aima.cs.berkeley.edu/) to be useful for this course.

 ## Instructor